 This is why your LED Christmas lights flicker

-It's a real pain that the most wonderful time of the year is now marred by new LED lights that flicker and look more like pastel Easter eggs than classic, warm lights.
+It's a real pain that the most wonderful time of the year is now marred by new LED lights that flicker and give off faded pastel colors instead of the deep, warm colors of classic incandescent lights.

-While LED Christmas lights are more energy efficient, both the difference in color and "flickering" of the lights are hard to ignore.
+While LED Christmas lights are more energy efficient, early LED strings have a noticeable difference in color and a "flickering" of the lights that is hard to ignore.

 How to fix the flickering